 During hippotherapy, your child will be working with a certified therapist, a horse trainer, and instructors on both sides of the horse.
 This team will help support your child and make sure that he or she is safe throughout the entire process.

 Additionally, the hippotherapy team will be controlling the movements and speed of the horse to help stimulate various motor and sensory skills in your child.
+They will also be giving your child feedback on how to respond to the horse’s movements to optimize your child’s progress.

 Up next, we’ll go over the many benefits of hippotherapy for children with cerebral palsy.